GoteborgsStad/OpenCity/_posts/2017-02-02-checklists.md

 The city has created 2 checklists that should be used internally when creating open data and we want to share them with you all.
 Feel free to reuse them as you see fit ([CC0-licensed](https://creativecommons.org/share-your-work/public-domain/cc0/)).
 [They are based in the generic process for open data that the Naturvårdsverket (The Swedish Environmental protection agency) created during 2016 (Swedish only)](http://www.naturvardsverket.se/Stod-i-miljoarbetet/Vagledningar/Oppna-data/).

-## Checklist for the business area
+## Checklist for operations

 This checklist should be used by the part of the organisation that owns data and want to publish it as open data.
-It guides them thru the different questions that need to be answered  in order to publish open data.
+It guides them thru the different issues that need to be resolved in order to publish open data.
 The questions asked are:

 1. Ownership and security classification (including secrecy and personal information)
 2. Copyright